Wigner-GPU-Lab/Teaching/CMake/Lesson0_HelloCMake/README.md

 function(ARG1 ARG2...)
 ```

-where `function` is the name of the funciton, and `ARG1` and `ARG2` are arguments to it. _(... only
+where `function` is the name of the function, and `ARG1` and `ARG2` are arguments to it.
+(The `...`
-indicates that a function may have an arbitrary number of arguments)_ Note, that CMake is
+only indicates that a function may have an arbitrary number of arguments.)
+Note that CMake is
 case-insensitive regarding function names, so

 ```CMake